WHO WE ARE

 Brian VandeWalle earned his Bachelor in Music Education degree from Texas State

 University at San Marcos.
-He has 20 years of elementary music teaching experience,
+He began teaching elementary music in 1999,

 and currently teaches K - 5th grades at Kocurek Elementary School in Austin, TX.
 In